 In the 21st century, adhesion contracts have continued to become more important and relevant.
 Their growth is due in part to the increase in the use of click-through contracts and contracts signed digitally.
 In order to legally enforce a contract provided electronically, the agreement must look identical to a contract on paper.
 Inconspicuous or buried clauses typically can't be enforced.

 In a court case titled Fairfield Leasing Corporation v.
 Techni-Graphics, Inc., the New Jersey Superior Court ruled that an adhesion contract was invalid because the waiver clause had a minimal typeface and single spacing, thus causing it to be ruled as too inconspicuous.
 Other courts use the unconscionability doctrine, ruling that certain clauses in adhesion contracts are not reasonable or ethical.
 However, since this ruling can infringe on the option to use contracts or bring up too many issues, the unconscionability doctrine can be more challenging to use.

 If you need help with a contract of adhesion definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.